esterkaufman/TensorFlow-Angular-Playground/README.md

 ## Deployment (GitHub Pages)

-View the website in: `https://esterkaufman.github.io/TensorFlow.js-Angular-Playground/` Run this locally: `ng deploy --base-href=/TensorFlow.js-Angular-Playground/`.
+View the website in: `https://esterkaufman.github.io/TensorFlow.js-Angular-Playground/` To deploy your changes, run this locally: `ng deploy --base-href=/TensorFlow.js-Angular-Playground/`.
+Or
+Run the following commands:
+`ng build --prod --base-href=/TensorFlow.js-Angular-Playground/` `git config --global http.sslVerify false`
+`ngh`
+`git config --global http.sslVerify true`
 This will deploy the app automatically as a github page.